corda/corda/docs/source/api-flows.rst

                     throw HospitalizeFlowException("The resource requested could not be found!") // throw a HospitalizeFlowException arbitrarily.
             } catch (e: UnknownHostException) {
                 // Accessing the service failed!
 It might be offline.
 Let's hospitalize this flow, and have it retry again on next node startup.
-                // We can achieve this by wrapping the thrown exception with a HospitalizeFlowException and throw this instead. throw HospitalizeFlowException("Service might be offline!", e)
+                // We can achieve this by wrapping the thrown exception with a HospitalizeFlowException and throw it instead. throw HospitalizeFlowException("Service might be offline!", e)
             }
         }